suchialex/CINS3002-Exam2/instructions.md

   ✅ 5.
 Salary Raise (5 pts)
 </summary>

   For all the employees working on Spring Valley, give a 25% raise in their salary.
 If anyone doesn't have a salary, set their salary at 65000.
-Do a case-insensitive search on projects.
+Perform a case-insensitive search on projects.
 </details>